-- if you use a VET Student Loan, you will not have to make any repayments in the 2018-19 income year unless your income is \$51,957 or above.
-For the 2019-20 income year, beginning 1 July 2019, you will not need to make repayments unless your income is \$45,881 or above - if there is a direct connection between your work and your study, you may be able to claim your tuition fees as a tax deduction.
+- if you use a VET Student Loan, you will not have to make any repayments in the 2022-23 financial year unless your income is \$48,361 or above - if there is a direct connection between your work and your study, you may be able to claim your tuition fees as a tax deduction.
 Contact the ATO for more information on how to claim self-education expenses, including eligible study, and applicable caps on the amount you can claim - you can check your eligibility by considering the criteria at 'Am I Eligible' above.